Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

 - `setState` for local; Provider/Riverpod/BLoC/Redux/MobX for app scale.
-- **Trade-offs:** BLoC verbosity vs Provider simplicity; pick based on team skill and test needs.
+- **What to watch for:** BLoC verbosity vs Provider simplicity; pick based on team skill and test needs.
-- **Real-world example:** Riverpod for testable async providers + scoped overrides in tests.
+- **Example:** Riverpod for testable async providers + scoped overrides in tests.

 ### Key takeaway